 I usually average around 55 to 60 miles a day with a heavy bike, but have no spare capacity with energy so need to be strict with food timings.

 But perhaps most significant is that a result of the surgery was the formation of an ilostomy and stoma.
-I won’t detail this here as a quick Google search will be quicker.
+I won’t detail this here as a quick Google search about cycling with a Stoma will be quicker.

 This requires daily care and, as I mentioned above hygienic conditions and warm running water to change appliances.
 In addition, stoma products are very much ‘percentage’ products in so far as they are designed to work for average people living average lives with average amounts of activity.

 When someone steps outside of those parameters, the appliances need additional attention to remain reliable and safe.
 The constant leg movement of cycling 7 or 8 hours a day, together with perspiration and general friction wear and tear most certainly takes me outside of average.

 The stoma product manufacturers, together with the specialist nurses at Chichester hospital have all been involved in helping find a solution to the problems as there is no one locally, or known to the manufacturers who also undertakes cycle touring where long hours of constant movement is involved.